-Especially since economists have only begun to systematically explore departures from pure self interest, of course, probably most often the "preferences" approach is very adequate.
+&lt;sup>1Especially since economists have only begun to systematically explore departures from pure self interest, of course, probably most often the "preferences" approach is very adequate.
 This paper is merely an attempt to conceptualize some important limits to this approach.

-By assuming that we ourselves impose constraints in conflict with our own preferences, my model falls within the category of "multiple-self" models of human agency.
+&lt;sup>2By assuming that we ourselves impose constraints in conflict with our own preferences, my model falls within the category of "multiple-self" models of human agency.
 Schelling (1978) calls such an approach "egonomics" and Ainslie (1992) calls it "picoeconomics."
 See also Elster (1985) and relevant citations in Section 7.
 My model also formally falls under the rubric of non-expected utility theory, though it differs substantially from any of the literature with which I am familiar.
-The fact that people may prefer less information to more has been discussed in this literature; see, for example, Kreps and departure from expected-utility theory, and the main source of the model's predictions, is that an agent with moral constraints sometimes strictly prefers less information to more: When her beliefs tell her it is morally okay to engage in an enjoyable activity, an agent will avoid gathering further information that might jeapordize her moral green light.
+The fact that people may prefer less information to more has been discussed in this literature; see, for example, Kreps, Porteus et al. (1979) and especially Wakker (1988).
+Finally, because it assumes preferences over beliefs that are not purely instrumental in the conventional sense, it is related to attempts by economists to incorporate cognitive dissonance into formal economic analysis; see Akerlof and Dickens (1982), Dickens (1986), Akerlof (1989), Montgomery (1994), and Rabin (1994).
+The current model differs from this literature by explicitly modeling both the motivation for changing our beliefs, and the mechanism by which we do so.